wearsunscreen/viple/README.md

 * The first swap will allow act like a swap if there are triples on the board even if the swap does not create a triple.

 ## To Do
+* snake level
+* Level description
 * use a generic list - https://gobyexample.com/generics
-* pufferfish clamp fish to screen
-* pufferfish have its own rng to repeat level
-* pufferfish end level.
+* delete lines in gems
+* cut and paste lines in gems
+* maki game and word advance
+* brickout where you switch side with paddle using page up, page down commands
+* adventure game with command line
-* bricks 1 and 2 using function pointers for polymorphism
+* bricks 1 and 2 using function pointers for polymorphism ** to introduce a level
-* Level description
-** to introduce a level
 ** to congratulate completion of a level and game, options to repeat, go to next, go to main menu ** Main menu, lets you choose level
 * move handling of : commands to shared location
+* pufferfish animation
+* pufferfish have its own rng to repeat level
 * Scaler to animate gems
 * Fader to animate disappearing gems, bricks
 * Flush keystrokes between levels